 Major customers in terms of significance to TMNG's revenues (i.e. in excess of 10% of revenues) and accounts receivable were as follows (amounts in thousands).
-All major customers are within the North America segment.
+Customers A, B and D are within the North America segment while Customer C is within the EMEA segment.